 Agricultural robotics can support these environmentally sustainable practices, by allowing spot weeding and precision management of nutrients, pests, diseases and weeds through mechanical removal or spot application of chemicals.
 Agricultural robots will also be able to substitute arduous labour, especially when there is limited availability, thus increasing social sustainability.

 An agrobot can perform a vast array of tasks.
 The first commercially available agrobots cover three main tasks: eliminating weeds, monitoring pests and diseases, and harvesting specialized crops (berries or vegetables).
 An agrobot offers cost-saving opportunities as it reduces labour requirements (weeding and harvesting), limits the use of inputs (pesticides) and reduces yield losses resulting from the late detection of pests and diseases

-The Global Market of Agricultural Robots can be segmented into following categories for further analysis.
+The Global Agricultural Robot Market can be segmented into following categories for further analysis.

 Automation and robotics are changing the face of agriculture at an alarming pace.
 The advantages of agriculture automation are apparent: prices are reduced for consumers, the environmental footprint of farming is significantly reduced, and efficiently reduces labour costs across the board.
 From self-driving tractors to weeding robots and controlled environment agriculture.

 Simple robotic implements utilising basic row-following vision technology are already mature and not uncommon in organic farms.
 Advances in vision technology are transforming tractor-pulled implements though, upgrading them into intelligent computerized tools able to take plant-specific precise action.